Dive Deeper, Look Closer, and Engage with Masterworks of Art—Intertwined with Barrier-Free Interactives!

 - Become an Artwork: Visitors generate a unique all-over composition through a snapshot of themselves and based on works in the museum’s collection.
 Visitors learn how works of art can be composed of rhythm, pattern, and repetition by using the palette of their own body and clothing.

-The development of ArtLens Exhibition represents a true and equal collaboration among the curatorial, information management and technology services (IMTS), education and academic affairs, and design departments at the Cleveland Museum of Art.
-Museum educators were instrumental in curating the space and its related experiences, and IMTS staff worked closely with internal and external partners on both concept and interactive design.
+The development of ArtLens Exhibition represents a true and equal collaboration among the curatorial, digital innovation and technology services, education and academic affairs, and design departments at the Cleveland Museum of Art.
+Museum educators were instrumental in curating the space and its related experiences, and Digital/Technology staff worked closely with internal and external partners on both concept and interactive design.
 This collaborative organizational structure is groundbreaking, not just within the museum community, but within user-interface design in general.
 It elevated each department's contribution, resulting in an unparalleled interactive experience, with technology and software that have never been used before in any venue, content interpreted in fun and approachable ways, and unprecedented design of an interactive gallery space that integrates technology into an art gallery setting.

 The project team was led by Jane Alexander, Chief Information/Digital Officer, with Lori Wienke, Associate Director of Interpretation, and Jeffrey Strean, Director of Design and Architecture.